I have written several RC helicopter reviews on RC helis that I have or would consider purchasing myself.

-For the higher end helicopter kits I have to build, Align is currently my brand of choice for 3 main reasons: Again, superb local parts support where I live (the main reason why I switched over to Align from Miniature Aircraft 6 years ago).
+For the higher end helicopter kits I have to build, Align is currently my brand of choice for 3 main reasons: Again, superb local parts support where I live (the main reason why I switched over to Align from Miniature Aircraft 8 years ago).
 Align offers very impressive component quality / fit and finish for the price, and lastly, I really enjoy the hassle free super combo kits they have that come with all the electronic components.
 This saves me a fair amount of time and saving time to me, is the same thing as saving money.

 On the turbine side of things – that one is really simple...
 Bergen RC offered the best quality kits that use the two stage Wren heli turbine engines.
 I wouldn’t even consider flying a turbine RC heli with anything but a two stage turbine and my personal opinion is Wren makes the best.